m4ttsch/omscs-notes-notes/computer-networks/internet-surveillance-and-censorship.md

 ### Analysis - Libya

-A single AS which is owned by the state dominates Libya’s Internet infrastructure, with only two submarine cables providing international connectivity, making it easier to manipulate.
+A single AS which is owned by the state dominates Libya's Internet infrastructure, with only two submarine cables providing international connectivity, making it easier to manipulate.
 Libya encountered three outages as shown in the timeline.

 During the first two outages, it was observed that 12 out of the 13 delegated prefixes to Libya were withdrawn by its local telecom operator with a reasonable exception of a prefix that was controlled by an outside company.
 However, it was also observed that the darkest received some small traffic during the second outage suggesting that other censorship techniques might have been used.